Pruning Boils-Down to Highly Skilled Management

 Pruning follows the same basics

-With pruning, experience coupled with technology reigns, because no two plants or species are identical.
-The leaders of Western Redcedar differ from the potential of Flowering Currant, or Weeping Japanese Maple, or Witchhazel.
+With pruning, experience coupled with technology reigns because no two plants or species are identical.
+The leaders of Western Redcedar differ from the potential of Flowering Currant, Weeping Japanese Maple or Witchhazel.

 Today --- I pruned a Weeping Japanese Maple that was near a sidewalk..
-Finally, after about an 8 year wait, I was finally able to remove two main branches, or leaders.
-For at least 8 years, I was saving smaller subordinate limbs to take their place, to shift the canopy up and over away from the sidewalk an extra foot.
+Finally, after about an 8 year wait I was finally able to remove two main branches or leaders.
+For at least 8 years I was saving smaller subordinate limbs to take their place, to shift the canopy up and sideways away from the sidewalk an extra one foot.
 This was the first time in 8 years where everything came together to make those pruning cuts.
 The smaller limbs became big enough, and the remaining volume of canopy was sufficient after the main branches were removed.
-In another 6 to 10 years, that maple will need to be shifted upward and southwest about one more foot, and it will take that much time to manage the leaders to repeat the process again.
+In another 6 to 10 years that maple will need to be shifted upward and southwest one more foot, and it will take that much time to manage the leaders to repeat the process again.

 Even in a company, firing or removing too manyleaders at one time can cause problems.
 Topped plants remind me of that.
-One topped Sango-Kaku maple in Lake Oswego, and a topped Western Redcedar in Beaverton, come to mind.
-They had a few very good leaders to begin with, then some hack worked on them and destroyed the good leadership structure.
-The result was wild growth with subordinates competing to take over: going here, there and every direction.
+One topped Sango-Kaku maple in Lake Oswego and a topped Western Redcedar in Beaverton come to mind.
+They had good single main stem leaders to begin with - then some "Hack" butchered them and destroyed the good leadership structure.
+The result was wild growth with subordinates competing to take over, growing congested and in every direction.

-Many novices try to correct that kind of thing by removing all the problems at once.
-Remove ALL crossing.
-Remove all ALL the bent whippy tops.
+Many novices try to correct that kind of thing by removing all the problems at once, trying to remove ALL crossing, ALL the bent whippy tops.
 Etc..
 That's not the way to approach the problem.
-And with the maple example, it took about 5 years to slowly thin the explosion of leaders and retain the best ones, providing organized expansion in all directions.
+And with the maple example it took about 5 years to slowly thin the explosion of competing leaders to retain the best ones to gain organized expansion.

-Due to the leader management needed for the best possible long-term pruning, most decisions can be made on the inside of the canopy.
-Except for a couple of quick glances from the ground, pruning experts should be able to tell where the growth is going and what needs to be cut, from the inside.
+Due to the leader management needed for long-term pruning, most decisions can be made on the inside of the canopy.
+Except for a couple of quick glances from the ground, pruning experts should be able to tell where the growth is going and what needs to be cut from the inside.
+So if you see someone getting in and out of the canopy or climbing on and off the orchard ladder every few minutes to "size up" the looks of the form, that's not a good sign.

 Fruit

 Fruit production, like apple and pear, can be one the most demanding and intricate canopy management.
 That's because the canopy and branches are restricted.
-It falls short of topping and pollarding.
 Tops and leaders are not allowed to continually grow and expand.
-It could be compared to successfully operating a company where every manager was limited to just one year of service: an extreme of turnover, yet retaining maximum quality and pruduction.
+It could be compared to successfully operating a company where every manager was limited to just one year of service: an extreme rate of turnover, yet retaining maximum quality and pruduction.

 One of the most common problems I see novices make with apple pruning, is trying to save every interior limb perpetually.
-They should be developing new limbs for replacements, so they can retire more of older limbs.
-This management practice can begin by salvaging a few water sprouts, and manipulating them every single year.
-The direction can be altered by cutting at buds which face the right way.
+They should be developing new limbs for replacements so they can retire more of older limbs.
+This management practice can begin by salvaging a few water sprouts and manipulating them every single year.
+The direction can be altered by cutting at buds which face the right direction.

 For now, this should clarify that skilled pruning equates to skilled management of various species.